 How does RNA, the other type of nucleic acid, fit into the flow of genetic information from DNA to proteins?
 Each gene along the length of a DNA molecule directs the synthesis of a type of RNA called messenger RNA (mRNA).
-The mRNA molecule then interacts with the cell’s protein–synthesizing machinery to direct the production of a polypeptide.
-We can summarize the flow of genetic information as DNA → RNA → protein (see Figure 5.25).
+The mRNA molecule then interacts with the cell’s protein–synthesizsng machinery to direct the production of a polypeptide.
+We can summarise the flow of genetic information as DNA → RNA → protein.
 The actual sites of protein synthesis are cellular structures called ribosomes.
 In a eukaryotic cell, ribosomes are located in the cytoplasm, but DNA resides in the nucleus.
 Messenger RNA conveys the genetic instructions for building proteins from the nucleus to the cytoplasm.
 Prokaryotic cells lack nuclei, but they still use RNA to send a message from the DNA to the ribosomes and other equipment of the cell that translate the coded information into amino acid sequences.

 The Structure of Nucleic AcidsNucleic acids are macromolecules that exist as polymers called polynucleotides.

 As indicated by the name, each polynucleotide consists of monomers called nucleotides .
-A nucleotide is itself composed of three parts: a nitrogenous base, a pentose (five–carbon sugar), and a phosphate group (Figure 5.26b).
+A nucleotide is itself composed of three parts: a nitrogenous base, a pentose (five–carbon sugar), and a phosphate group.
 The portion of this unit without the phosphate group is called a nucleoside.

-Figure 5.27 The DNA double helix and its replication.
-The DNA molecule is usually double–stranded, with the sugar–phosphate backbone of the antiparallel polynucleotide strands (symbolized here by blue ribbons) on the outside of the helix.
+The figure above shows the DNA double helix and its replication.
+The DNA molecule is usually double–stranded, with the sugar–phosphate backbone of the antiparallel polynucleotide strands (symbolised here by blue ribbons) on the outside of the helix.
 Holding the two strands together are pairs of nitrogenous bases attached to each other by hydrogen bonds.
 As illustrated here with symbolic shapes for the bases, adenine (A) can pair only with thymine (T), and guanine (G) can pair only with cytosine (C).
 When a cell prepares to divide, the two strands of the double helix separate, and each serves as a template for the precise ordering of nucleotides into new complementary strands (orange).
-Each DNA strand in this figure is the structural equivalent of the polynucleotide diagrammed in Figure 5.26a.
+Each DNA strand in this figure is the structural equivalent of the polynucleotide in the diagram.

 James Watson and Francis Crick, working at Cambridge University, first proposed the double helix as the three–dimensional structure of DNA in 1953.
 The two sugar–phosphate backbones run in opposite 5′ → 3′ directions from each other, an arrangement referred to as antiparallel, somewhat like a divided highway.
 The sugar–phosphate backbones are on the outside of the helix, and the nitrogenous bases are paired in the interior of the helix.
 The two polynucleotides, or strands, as they are called, are held together by hydrogen bonds between the paired bases and by van der Waals interactions between the stacked bases.
 Most DNA molecules are very long, with thousands or even millions of base pairs connecting the two chains.
 One long DNA double helix includes many genes, each one a particular segment of the molecule.